usaid-cs/yesterday-i-learned/random.md

 1. If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
 1. No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.
 1. "Hick town" means "redneck town".
 Rednecks themselves all their towns hick towns.
 Example: *"Are y'all gay looking to see how long it takes to get beat up in a hick town?
 NASCAR sucks?'
 'Country and Western is rubbish?'
 Guess what, you're in a hick town man."*
-1. "Fear of losing something" is why free trials work (on normal people).
-You give them something for free.
-They are so scared of having it taken away from them that they will pay to keep it.
 1. Robusta beans have twice as much caffeine per unit weight than arabica beans.
 1. [If you don't die during a term life insurance policy, then you lose all the money you put into it.](https://www.quotacy.com/what-happens-if-i-dont-die-while-my-policy-is-inforce/) The money then goes to the people who do die.
 1. Coin collectors collect atoms.
 They don't want you to restore a coin.
 They just want the exact atoms to remain.